OrleansContrib/OrleansStatsDUtils/README.md

 ## Environmental setup

-You need an ElasticSearch host, and likely you want Kibana to view the data
+You need an statsd host, and likely you want Graphan to view the data

 ### start your silo(s)